-- Adults should do 150 minutes (21⁄2 hours) to 300 minutes (5 hours) a week of moderate-intensity aerobic (cardiorespiratory) physical activity, 75 minutes (1 hour and 15 minutes) to 150 minutes (21⁄2 hours) a week of vigorous-intensity aerobic physical activity, or an equivalent combination of moderate- and vigorous-intensity aerobic physical activity (also see Chapter 6).
-When combining moderate- and vigorous-intensity activities, a person could participate in moderate-intensity activity twice a week and vigorous-intensity activity on another 2 days.
-Preferably, aerobic activity should be performed throughout the week. - Additional health benefits are provided by increasing beyond the equivalent 300 minutes (5 hours) of moderate-intensity aerobic physical activity per week. - Adults should also do muscle-strengthening activities that involve all major muscle groups on 2 or more days per week.
+- · All adults should move more frequently and sit less throughout the day.
+Any amount of physical activity provides some health benefits. - Adults should do 150 minutes (21⁄2 hours) to 300 minutes (5 hours) a week of moderate-intensity aerobic (cardiorespiratory) physical activity or 75 minutes (1 hour and 15 minutes) to 150 minutes (21/2 hours) a week of vigorous-intensity aerobic physical activity, or an equivalent combination of moderateand vigorous-intensity aerobic physical activity (also see Chapter 6).
+When combining moderate- and vigorousintensity activities, a person could participate in moderateintensity activity twice a week and vigorous-intensity activity on another 2 days.
+Preferably, aerobic activity should be performed throughout the week.

+- · Additional health benefits are provided by increasing beyond the equivalent 300 minutes (5 hours) of moderate-intensity physical activity per week. - · Adults should also do muscle-strengthening activities that involve all major muscle groups on 2 or more days per week.